celigo/integrator-api-docs/readme.md

 Rate Limiting
 ============

-The Integrator API is rate limited using a leaky bucket algorithm with a bucket size of 100 and a fill rate of 30 tokens every 1 second, which approximates to 108,000 requests allowed per hour.
+The integrator.io API is rate limited using a leaky bucket algorithm with a bucket size of 100 and a fill rate of 30 tokens every 1 second, which approximates to 108,000 requests allowed per hour.

 Headers
 ============
-@TODO - this section may be deleted.
-Waiting to hear back from devs on use of this header.

-The Integrator API supports the following custom HTTP headers to facilitate sending requests directly to a NetSuite RESTlet and to get back a response that has not been modfied.
+The integrator.io API supports the following custom HTTP headers to facilitate proxing requests directly to a NetSuite RESTlet.

 -    Integrator-NetSuite-ScriptId
 -    Integrator-NetSuite-DeployId